-This means that time is not synced with extremely high accuracy (think milliseconds or microseconds), but it’s accurate enough for most purposes.
+That time is not synced with extremely high accuracy (think milliseconds or microseconds), but it’s accurate enough for most purposes.
 It’s normally accurate, at least to the second.

-On other operating systems you may see “ntpd,” which is a daemon, constantly running in the background and extremely accurate.
+On other operating systems you may see “ntpd,” which is a daemon constantly running in the background and extremely accurate.
 The more it runs, the more precise it becomes.

 If, for some reason, you want to install

 ntpdate on operating systems with systemd, first disable systemd’s ntp client.

 Of course, the above command is not necessary on non-systemd distros.

 This is suitable for home computers, laptops and other devices that are not constantly on the Internet.

 On Debian, Ubuntu, Linux Mint, Zorin and other distros based on these, run: